vanderby/SonarQube-AzureAppService/README.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 ## Getting Started
 Use the ***Deploy to Azure*** button above to deploy out an Azure App Service along with the additional files from this project.
 SonarQube may take up to 10 minutes to start the first time.
+This will deploy out a Basic (B1) App Service and have SQ use an in-memory database.

 ## In-Depth Details
 After the ARM template is deployed a deployment script is executed to copy the wwwroot folder from the repository folder to the App Service wwwroot folder.
 It also finds the most recent release of SonarQube to download and extract into the App Service wwwroot folder.